yU93r/SteamEmu/post_build/README.release.md

   * If the friend ID is found in this file, the invitation will be accepted automatically
   * If the friend ID is not found, you'll get the regular overlay invitation

-Check the exaxmple file in the `steam_settings` folder
+Check the example file in the `steam_settings` folder

 ---